acavalos/acavalos.github.io/_posts/2019-07-03-NLS-Regression-Using-R.md

 	<img src="https://raw.githubusercontent.com/acavalos/acavalos.github.io/master/images/auto/decay2.png" alt="Ranked Decay" width="600" />
 </p>

-Briefly, we see Toyota makes reliable cars, as a slow decay rate infers less maintanence and repairs.

-To summarize, we can plot the confidence bands of each models inital cost and decay rate.
+To summarize the information, we can plot the confidence bands of each models inital cost and decay rate.
 I will sort by the initial cost to make it easier for the eye test.

 ```R